2 Functional Programming with OCaml

 Functions

-However, relying solely on lists and tuples can be limiting or cumbersome.
-How can we design new kinds of data structures more naturally?
+However, working only with lists and tuples can sometimes be limiting or inconvenient.
+In this section, we will see how to define new kinds of data structures in a more natural and expressive way.

 OCaml REPL